Latest programme updates on our planned merger

 Our hospitals would continue to provide the same local services.
 At North Mid, these include A&E, maternity, intensive care, paediatrics, acute surgery, medicine and community services.

-However, by coming together as one, we expect to be able to deliver:
+By coming together as one, we expect to be able to deliver:

 • reduced waiting times